circleguard/circlecore/README.md

 Normally, all replays in a `Check` object are loaded when you call `circleguard#run(check)`.
 However, if you require more control over when you load your replays (or which ones get loaded when you do), you can call circleguard.load(replay) to load an individual replay.
 This is a shorthand method for calling `replay#load(circleguard.loader)`, and going through circleguard is always recommended, as not doing so can cause unexpected caching issues with the settings hierarchy not cascading down to the replay correctly.
 See the last section of Subclassing Replay for more on the optional cache option for `replay#load`

 There is no limitation on the order in which replays get loaded; when `circleguard#run(check)` is called, it first checks if `check.loaded` is `True`.
-If it is, it assumes all the replays in the check object are loaded as well and moves onto comparing them.
+If it is, it assumes all the replays in the check object are loaded as well and moves on to comparing them.
 Else, it checks if each replay in the check object have `replay.loaded` set to `True` - if so, it moves on to loading the next replay.
 Otherwise, it calls `replay#load`.

 ## Contributing

-If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the open issues for [circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
+If you would like to contribute to Circleguard, join our discord and ask what you can help with, or take a look at the [open issues for circleguard](https://github.com/circleguard/circleguard/issues) and [circlecore](https://github.com/circleguard/circlecore/issues).
 We're happy to work with you if you have any questions!

 You can also help out by opening issues for bugs or feature requests, which helps us and others keep track of what needs to be done next.